alibabzo/mifare-covert-ops/README.md

 * Press the button when you think your reader is over a card
 * The script saves the UID of that card to a file

-\* I'm not entirely sure if emulation is possible with this setup after testing.
+\* I'm not entirely sure if emulation is possible with this setup (I tested it and no luck).
 Will be buying a UID changeable Mifare card as I think this will work better.